tomhrr/cosh/doc/all.md

    (directory must be empty).
  - `link`: takes two paths, and creates a symbolic link at the second path that targets the first path.
- - `open`: takes a file path and a mode string (either 'r' or 'w'), and puts a file reader or a file writer object onto the stack.
- - `readline`: read a line from a file reader object.
- - `writeline`: write a line to a file writer object.
- - `close`: close a file reader or file writer object.
  - `tempfile`: returns a file writer and a path string for a new temporary file.
 This file is not cleaned up automatically on program exit or similar.